Truck drives into protesters on Minneapolis highway

 “Very disturbing actions by a truck driver on I-35W, inciting a crowd of peaceful demonstrators,” MNDPS tweeted.

 Video showed the truck had a logo on its side for “Kenan Advantage Group,” an Ohio-based transportation company.

-The company did not immediately respond to a request for comment.
+The company said in a statement that it was informed of an incident involving one of its independent contractors in Minneapolis and it would be cooperating with investigating authorities.

 MNDPS did not identify the driver but said the Minnesota State Patrol and the Minnesota Bureau of Criminal Apprehension were investigating the incident as a criminal matter.

-Reporting by Go Nakamura in Minneapolis and Andrew Hay in Cañon, New Mexico; Editing by Kim Coghill and Lincoln Feast.
+Reporting by Go Nakamura in Minneapolis and Andrew Hay in Cañon, New Mexico; Editing by Lincoln Feast and Stephen Coates